punman/CV-Reader-example/README.md

 Our tool utilizes advanced algorithms for text recognition and layout detection, ensuring that the extracted information is accurate and reliable.
 Whether you're a recruiter looking to quickly scan through resumes, or an applicant hoping to improve your chances of getting hired, our CV/Resume extractor is here to help.

 ## For result please see the Extracted Information.json which is extracted from entry-level-data-analyst-resume-example.png
-** note that the ORC model this example is the based model which will not gives the best result
+** note that the ORC model in this example is the based model which will not gives the best result